kozmi55/Kotlin-Android-Examples/README.md

 * Testing Room database
 * Shared element transitions with CoordinatorLayout and CollapsingToolbar
 * UI testing with Espresso
+* Code quality checks using KtLint and Detekt
+* Injecting mock dependencies into Android components in tests

 To build the the project you need Android Studio 3.0 or change the Gradle plugin to an older version.